devopsvenkat1488/Master_In_Terraform/README.md

 # Master_In_Terraform

-[a link]Day 1: Getting Started with Terraform Introduction to Terraform and IaC
+[Link Text]Day 1: Getting Started with Terraform Introduction to Terraform and IaC
 In this session, we'll introduce you to the fundamental concepts of Terraform and Infrastructure as Code (IaC).
 Learn why Terraform is crucial for managing infrastructure and how IaC streamlines provisioning.